seek4science/seek/help/user-guide/general-attributes.md

 You can also include non-SEEK creators.

-You can also add non-SEEK contributors using free text.
+You can also add non-SEEK creators using free text.

 ![add non-SEEK contributors 1](/images/user-guide/add_nonseek_contributors_1.png){:.screenshot}

-Contributors can be removed easily where necessary.
+Creators can be removed easily where necessary.

 ![add project members 3](/images/user-guide/add_project_members_3.png){:.screenshot}